peter2233finn/kualis/README.md

 <br><br>This can then be run by the scanner
 <br>**./scan.sh -o outputFolder -f scanResults.txt -c custom-scripts**
 <br><br>
+When the scan is running or complete, the program sort.sh can be used to sort the results or check what has not yet been scanned.
+The execution format is as follows:<br>
+**./sort.sh -f scanResults.txt -r outputFolder**<br>

 Feel free to commit changes and additions.
 Im not a programmer by day, so please excuse the shoddy code.